Christine Ayoub: Career and later life

 She became a postdoctoral research fellow and member of the School of Mathematics at the Institute for Advanced Study in Princeton, New Jersey from 1947 to 1948, with the support of a fellowship from the Office of Naval Research.
 Although she hoped to work there with Emil Artin at Princeton University, he turned out to be uninterested in working with women.
 (Artin had worked with Noether, but famously remarked that "she wasn't a woman".)

 After an interview at the University of Michigan, whose chair Theophil Henry Hildebrandt told her that a man in her position would have been hired without an interview, she was hired by the Cornell University mathematics department as an instructor in 1947, later learning that there had been a big fight among the Cornell mathematics faculty over whether to hire a woman.
 In 1950, she married Raymond Ayoub, a Canadian mathematician of Lebanese descent who had been a student of her father.
 She continued teaching at Cornell until 1951, and in 1951–1952 was a postdoctoral fellow at Harvard University, supported by the National Science Foundation.

 In 1952, both Ayoubs moved to the mathematics department at Pennsylvania State University, in State College, Pennsylvania.
 At Penn State, she became the first algebraist in a new program, and for many years was the only woman faculty member in the entire College of Science.
 She and her husband both directed large graduate programs, encompassing "more theses than all the rest of the department put together".
 She also had two daughters, Cynthia in 1953 and Daphne in 1956.
 After retiring in 1984, she became a professor emerita.

-Ayoub was "was descended from generations of Quakers", active in the State College Meeting of the Quakers, and a leader in the meeting's oral history project.
+Ayoub "was descended from generations of Quakers", active in the State College Meeting of the Quakers, and a leader in the meeting's oral history project.
 After retiring, she and her husband helped found a Quaker retirement community in State College, which they moved into in 1997, and regularly traveled to teach in the Middle East.
 She published a book on Quaker biography, Memories of the Quaker Past: Stories of Thirty-seven Senior Quakers, in 2014.

 Her husband died in 2013, and Ayoub died on July 18, 2024, in State College.